-Speaking of "Best Graphic Design Books for Beginners" is indeed a classic work, it summarizes the obscure design theory into the four design principles of "repetition, alignment, contrast, and intimacy".
+Speaking "Best Graphic Design Books for Beginners in 2022" is indeed a classic work, it summarizes the obscure design theory into the four design principles of "repetition, alignment, contrast, and intimacy".
 My practice in graphic design In the process, I benefited a lot from it.

 At the same time, I have made some notes in the article "Four Design Principles for Self-Taught Graphic Design Very Useful", which can be used as a reference for students who are new to graphic design.